 Macrae’s standpoint is close to that of the victims’ relatives and only at one point does he challenge anything that they offer.
 The film makes a very good case for accepting that their position is unassailable.
 In fact, it exemplifies considerate un-sensationalism to such a degree that a film by him on a Northern Irish subject from a unionist perspective would be a fascinating prospect.

-At the film’s end, one of the victim’s relatives makes a humane and large-spirited assertion about the republic of pain in which all those who suffer the effects of violence are citizens, whether soldier or civilian.
+At the end of The Ballymurphy Precedent, one of the victim’s relatives makes a humane and large-spirited assertion about the republic of pain in which all those who suffer the effects of violence are citizens, whether soldier or civilian.
 “We’re all suffering the same thing.
 So the Truth needs to be told.
 That’s the only way you can draw a line under the past – tell the Truth,” she says.

 Angela Graham is a writer and documentary-maker.
 Her short story ‘The Road’, set in East Belfast in 1969 and 1971, appears in the current edition of the New Welsh Reader.